lopezpdvn/mazerob/README.md

 ## Development #######################################################

-mazerob has only been developed on Fedora 17 but development and deployment can be ported to other Linux distributions and Windows too.
-Follow these steps to set yourself a development environment for project mazerob on a Linux
+mazerob has only been developed on Fedora but development and deployment can be ported to other Linux distributions and Windows too.
+Follow these steps to set yourself a development environment for project mazerob on a Linux distribution:
-distribution:

 1. Get a Lego NXT Brick, parts, sensors and actuators kit.

-2. Flash the leJOS NXJ 0.9.1 firmware to your NXT (see [Getting Started on Linux][]).
+2. Flash the leJOS NXJ 0.9.1 firmware to your NXT, see [Getting Started on Linux][].

-3. Build a *Explorer* following the instructions at [R0]_.
+3. Build a *Explorer* following instructions from [NXT Explorer - Building instructions][]:

-4. Install leJOS NXJ 0.9.1 on a Bluetooth-enabled computer ([R1]_ section *Getting Started - Linux*).
+4. [Install leJOS NXJ 0.9.1 on a Bluetooth-enabled computer][Getting Started on Linux].
 Make sure `java`, `javac`, `javadoc`, `nxjc`, `nxj`, `nxjpcc` and `nxjpc` are in your `PATH` environment variable.

-5. Install utilities and libraries (names of Fedora 17 packages, look for your distribution's equivalents): bluecove, bluez-libs-devel, nxtrc, libusb-devel, gcc and libnxt.
+5. Install utilities and libraries (names of Fedora packages, look for your distribution's equivalents): `bluecove`, `bluez-libs-devel`, `nxtrc`, `libusb-devel`, `gcc` and `libnxt`.

 6. Set a name for your NXT, for example using the nxtrc utility.
 Set the `R0_NAME` variable in `Makefile` to that name.